San Pedro Block Party -Lobster Fest 2014

-Crawlers finished their week long marathon around the island with a bang at the big block party for San Pedro Lobsterfest 2014.
-The welcome speech was scheduled at 4:45, but that did not stop people from coming out early to watch booths being set up and be first in line for a multitude of scrummy lobster treats.
+Crawlers finished their week long marathon around the island with a bang at the big block party for Lobster Fest 2014.
+The welcome speech was scheduled at 4:45, but that did not stop people from coming out early to watch booths being set up and be first in line for a multitude of delicious lobster treats.

-After enjoying world famous San Pedro spiny lobster, party goers kept the party going with delicious lobster themed cocktails and ice cold Belikin beer.
+After enjoying some world famous San Pedro spiny lobster, party goers kept going with delicious lobster themed cocktails and ice cold Belikin beer.

-If you missed it this one and are thinking about San Pedro lobsterfest 2015 (like a few people I know), the 2014 block party line up on the San Pedro Lobster Festival facebook page will help convince you to start planning for next year.
-Some first timers come for part of the festival and do not book themselves on the island for for the best part – the big street party.
-A quick glance at June 2015 calendar shows the block party will likely be Saturday June 20th.
-Stay tuned to The official San Pedro Lobsterfest website for Lobsterfest 2015 dates and schedule of the weeks events.
-You can see more party pictures on the San Pedro Lobster Festival facebook page photo stream and in press links below.
+If you missed this year’s event and are thinking about San Pedro Lobster fest 2015 (like a few people I know), the 2014 block party line up on the San Pedro Lobster Festival facebook page will help convince you to start planning for next year.
+Some first timers come for part of the festival and do not book themselves on the island for the best part – the big street party.
+A quick glance at June 2015 calendar shows the block party will likely be Saturday, June 20th.
+Stay tuned to the official San Pedro Lobster Fest website for Lobster Fest 2015 dates and schedule of that weeks’ events.
+You can see more party pictures on the San Pedro Lobster Festival Facebook page photo stream and in press links below.

 As soon as our table was set up, I was ready to get my lobster on.
-While waiting for my first choice booth to be open, I enjoyed some tasty lobster curry from Caliente.
-The melodic sounds of the Panerifix steel drum Band drew people in and Central park just kept filling up with people as the afternoon went on.
+While waiting for my first choice booth to be open, I enjoyed some tasty lobster curry from Calientes.
+The melodic sounds of the Panerifix steel drum Band drew people in, and Central Park just kept filling up with people as the afternoon went on.
 As always the steel drum band was a big hit, they did several sets and played a great mix of island style and popular music.

-Before long our official wrangler Lara of Romantic Travel Belize was rounding up several of us that were lucky enough to be invited to the judges table – what a treat.
+Before long our official wrangler, Lara of Romantic Travel Belize was rounding up several of us that were lucky enough to be invited to the judges table – what a treat.
 One by one booths sent out fabulous food and delicious cocktails.
 We all enjoyed an ongoing artistic and sensory explosion.
-I really liked the style and salad wrap with a pesto lobster wonton of wood boat by Pineapples, I could have enjoyed 2 of those to match the 2 plates of Casa Picasso lobster risotto I ate 🙂 The bacon wrapped lobster on Cocoblanca plate was also a on my fav list that is an award winning combination and everyone was raving over the heavenly buttery sauce that came with it
+I really liked the style and salad wrap with a pesto lobster wonton of wood boat by Pineapples, but I could have enjoyed 2 of those to match the 2 plates of Casa Picasso lobster risotto I ate.
+The bacon wrapped lobster on the Coco Blanca plate was also on my favorite list, that is an award winning combination and everyone was raving over the heavenly buttery sauce that came with it.

-We privileged to sample lobster themed food and drink from Carlo’s and Ernie’s, Casa Picasso, Caliente, Cayo Espanto, Cocoblanca, Elvi’s Kitchen, Fido’s Courtyard, Hidden Treasure, Jambel Jerk, Pedro’s Pizza, Pineapple’s, Pirates Treasure, and San Pedro Aids Commission.
+We were privileged to sample lobster themed food and drinks from Carlo and Ernie’s, Casa Picasso, Calientes, Cayo Espanto, Coco Blanca, Elvi’s Kitchen, Fido’s Courtyard, Hidden Treasure, Jambel Jerk, Pedro’s Pizza, Pineapple’s, Pirates Treasure, and San Pedro Aids Commission.

 It was fun celebrating in scrumptious style with the other judges.
 If I had been more motivated like Tamera and Rebecca, I would have packed a breakfast box.
-I decided not to because I was happily in lobster coma and sadly feeling like I pushed myself a bit to far with a few decadent delicious things that are not a match to the fodmap food guide which I should be following right now.
+I decided not to, because I was happily in a lobster coma, but also sadly feeling like I pushed myself a bit too far with a few decadent delicious things that are not a match to the food map, which I should have been following.

 The evening part of the annual block party in the park is always fun with live music, dancing, great people watching, awards ceremonies and more.
-In addition to Panerifix from Belmopan, Supa G played and before him a surprise band which I never did catch the name of but liked a lot.
-This was the first year of many I did not finish the night eating lobster pizza after midnight listening Supa G 🙂 🙁
+In addition to Panerifix from Belmopan, Supa G played and before him a surprise band came (which I never did catch the name of, but liked a lot).
+This was the first year of many I did not finish the night eating lobster pizza after midnight listening to Supa G.

-One of the highlights of the evening this years Lobster crawl grand prize raffle was very grand and totally worth crawling for.
-One lucky person’s crawl efforts won them all the fabulous prizes below.
+One of the highlights of the evening was this year’s lobster crawl grand prize raffle – one lucky person’s crawl efforts won them all the fabulous prizes below.
 I know there were many people who were hoping to win and some people gave it their best shot, crawling long, hard and often for a chance.
-Congratulations goes to the winner Rose you can see a pic of her below enjoying her prize at Seaduced by Belize Adventure Tours.
+Congratulations goes to the winner Rose, you can see a pic of her below enjoying her prize at Seaduced by Belize Adventure Tours.